mlin/gfabase/README.md

 ### Quick start

-Each [Release](https://github.com/mlin/gfabase/releases) includes a prebuilt `gfabase` executable that should work on Linux x86-64 hosts of 2016+ vintage (with one caveat shown there).
+Each [Release](https://github.com/mlin/gfabase/releases) includes a prebuilt `gfabase` executable for modern Linux x86-64 hosts (with one caveat, shown there).
 The following examples also use the [`zstd` tool](https://github.com/facebook/zstd) for decompression.

 ```bash
 # stream two example GFA files into corresponding .gfab files: